-The goal of the North Carolina Work First (welfare reform state plan) is to move families from public assistance to self-sufficiency through employment.
-This is a worthy objective but one that needs close attention and examination.
+The goal of the North Carolina Work First (welfare reform state plan) is to move families from public assistance to self-sufficiency through employment.6 This is a worthy objective but one that needs close attention and examination.
 Goals must always be measured against the reality of the times.
 People cannot succeed if the system lacks adequate opportunities for success.
 Are we simply moving people off welfare rolls, or are we prudently moving them toward gainful employment?
 Are good jobs available throughout all the counties of our state?
 Is there enough time to prepare people for gainful employment?
 Are there adequate job training opportunities?
 Does this employment truly provide for all the basic needs of a family?

-Meet Maureen and her four-year-old son, Richard
+Meet Janet and her two-year old daughter